Recruitment & Hiring

 If new employees are transferring into the BC Public Service from another agency or private organization, are security checks required?

 If a criminal record check is a requirement for the position being offered, the transferring-in employee must consent to a security screening check.
-If they do not, they cannot be offered the position in the BC Public Service.
+If they don't consent, they can't be offered the position in the BC Public Service.

 How do ministries identify the need for a criminal records check for lateral transfers, restricted ministry competitions or secondments?